Fractions And Order Of Operations

 B. Equivalent Fractions:

 Equivalent fractions represent the same value even though they look different.
 You can find equivalent fractions by multiplying or dividing both the numerator and the denominator by the same non-zero number.
-For example, 1/2 is equivalent to 2/4, 3/6, 4/8, and so on (all obtained by multiplying both numerator and denominator by the same number).
+Here's the thing — for example, 1/2 is equivalent to 2/4, 3/6, 4/8, and so on (all obtained by multiplying both numerator and denominator by the same number).
 Simplifying a fraction involves finding the equivalent fraction with the smallest possible numerator and denominator – this is done by dividing both by their greatest common divisor (GCD).

 C. Operations with Fractions: